Laser Vision Correction

 LASIK offers many improvements over other refractive surgery procedures.
 These include little or no post-operative discomfort, immediate vision improvement, and the ability to drive or return to work quickly-sometimes as soon as the next day.
 Most patients require no corrective eyewear after surgery (although patients over 45 often need reading glasses).

 We offer both traditional microkeratome LASIK and blade-free LASIK, call today to schedule a consultation and find out you are a candidate for LASIK.
 Soon you could be tossing away your glasses or contact lenses and enjoying the freedom of clear vision.

-Z-LASIK™ is a bladeless alternative to the traditional LASIK procedure that creates an ultra-thin corneal flap and corrects vision in just minutes using high frequency pulses.
+Bladeless-LASIK is an alternative to the traditional LASIK procedure that creates an ultra-thin corneal flap and corrects vision in just minutes using high frequency pulses.
 Patients can achieve clear vision and correction of nearsightedness and astigmatism by gently reshaping the cornea and improving focusing capabilities.

 This procedure is ideal for many patients seeking to improve their vision.
-Your doctor will determine whether or not the Z-LASIK procedure is right for you after evaluating your eyes and overall health.
-Ideal candidates for Z-LASIK must meet the following requirements:
+Your doctor will determine whether or not the Bladeless-LASIK procedure is right for you after evaluating your eyes and overall health.
+Ideal candidates must meet the following requirements:

 - Be at least 18 years old